top of page

 It’s guts.

-In an AI world where content is cheap and everyone sounds like an expert, the edge belongs to those who sound like someone—not everyone.
+In an AI world where content is cheap and everyone sounds the same, your edge comes from saying what others might not, can’t, or won’t.

 You can’t just share ideas.